mobify/mobify-code-style/css/class-naming-conventions/readme.md

 This example may seem confusing at first but if we break down each of the selectors that we have, it begins to make more sense.

-`.c-blog` This is a component.
+`c-blog` This is a component.
 It describes a high level module or component.
 In this instance, it describes the container for all of our blog posts.

-`.c-blog__title` This is a sub-component.
+`c-blog__title` This is a sub-component.
 It's always a child of a module or component.
 In this instance, it is a title for our blog post container

-`.c-blog-post` This is another component.
+`c-blog-post` This is another component.
 This one describes a specific blog post.
 We make this its own component because a blog post is not necessarily a child of the blog container.
 It can and should be able to live independently.

-`.c--featured` This is a modifier.
+`c--featured` This is a modifier.
 It is always chained to a component or sub-component.
-In this instance, it describes a different way of displaying a component.
+In this instance, it describes a different way of displaying the `c-blog-post` component.

-`.c-blog-post__time` Like before, this is another sub-component.
+`c-blog-post__time` Like before, this is another sub-component.
 This time it belongs to the c-blog-post.
-It's still a subcomponent even though it is not a direct child of the component.
+It's still a sub-component even though it is not a direct child of the component.

 ### Components

-The highest level of a module — it should describe an independent module that you are creating.
+The highest level of a module — it should describe an independent, self-contained module.
 Components should be able to exist on their own or within other components.
-They should always live at the root level of a file.
+They are only responsible for itself or for what is within itself, never for anything external to itself.
+Component classes live at the root level of a file.

-* Prefixed with our component namespace `c`.
+* Prefixed with our component namespace `c-`
-* Hyphenated naming.
+* Kebab-cased
-* Not nested.
+* Not nested

 ```scss
 .c-blog-post {